 Increasingly the clash of humans with wildlife is subtly, and not so subtly, being highlighted outside academia but with wider society continuing to avoid facing up to also being the protagonists within the tensions around conservation, recreation, resources and land use.

-Just how easily do conversations on interdisciplinary issues fail to translate across different human interests, let alone continents?
+How easily conversations on tough conservation issues fail to translate across different human interests, let alone continental cultural shifts

 A rich picking of topics for anyone from an ecologically bored comfortable ‘love-wildlife-but-not-too-close-to-me’ urbanising UK, less so to one of the least densely populated countries, Namibia, where wildlife is prone to bite, headbutt or kick first.

-This nuanced message was conveniently ignored by the recent report from the UN’s Intergovernmental Science-Policy Platform on Biodiversity and Ecostyem Services (IPBES) with its high-media impact press release – ‘Dangerous decline, extinction ahead for wildlife’ – linked to a simple engaging animated infographic on five main causes of decline in biodiversity (previously known as nature) before the main report was even launched.
+This nuanced message was conveniently ignored by the recent report from the UN’s Intergovernmental Science-Policy Platform on Biodiversity and Ecostyem Services (IPBES) with its high-media impact press release – ‘Dangerous decline, extinction ahead for wildlife’ – linked to a simple, short and engaging animated infographic on five main causes of decline in biodiversity way in advance of the main report actually being launched.

-It’s no laughing matter as we cross planetary boundaries, but I fear ‘science-policy platforms’ are missing a trick by playing to ill-informed masses, while ignoring complex issues around those rural communties who live alongside pachyderms rampaging for water or manage garden-trashing wild boar.
+It’s no laughing matter as we cross planetary boundaries, but I fear ‘science-policy platforms’ are missing a trick by playing to ill-informed audiences, while ignoring complex issues around minority rural communties who live alongside pachyderms rampaging for water or manage garden-trashing wild boar.

 Far removed from our doorsteps, we sometimes seek to govern other practices, put pressure ‘to conform in a censorious age’ – as Lord Sumption said in his recent Reith Lecture – and use law not to protect us from harm, but to “recruit us to moral conformity”.